chukfinley/makemkv-deb/README.md

 # makemkv-beta-deb
-Debian package for makemkv, created with checkinstall
+Debian package for makemkv, created with checkinstall.
+Also works on Ubuntu and Linux mint